playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 ---
 {
   title: "Error Handling",
   description: "Bug are a constant in development.
 How can we make error handling lead to a nicer user experience when they occur in React, Angular, and Vue?",
-    published: '2023-01-01T22:12:03.284Z',
+  published: "2023-01-01T22:12:03.284Z",
-    authors: ['crutchcorn'],
+  authors: ["crutchcorn"],
-    tags: ['webdev'],
+  tags: ["webdev"],
   attached: [],
   order: 10,
-    collection: "The Framework Field Guide - Fundamentals" }
+  collection: "The Framework Field Guide - Fundamentals", }
 ---

 Despite our best efforts, bugs will find their way into our applications.
 Unfortunately, we can't simply ignore them or else the user experience suffers greatly.